ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/2-Abbreviated-Installation.md

 :::info
 ## Requirements

+> 170 GB of Free Space
+>
+> A Nexus Account (Preferably Premium)
+>
+> A Newly Installed, Global Steam Installation of Fallout NV w/ All DLC (This will change in 1.5.7.0)
+>
-> 170 GB of Free Space, A Nexus Account (Preferably Premium), a Global Steam Installation of Fallout NV w/ All DLC, & Fallout 3 With All DLC (GOG, Steam, Or Epic Games will do fine for Fallout 3 only, but Fallout New Vegas REQUIRES a Steam Global Copy).
+> A Newly Installed Copy of Fallout 3 With All DLC (GOG, Steam, Or Epic Games Copy).

-> With the introduction of Root builder, other builds of Fallout New Vegas (GOG, Epic, etc) should, in theory, work with the modlist.
-We have left Steam Global as a copy as this is the only we have tested.
-Please proceed with caution in regards to these versions

-> Make sure you install everything to the root of your drive (Ex: C:/Capital Punishment ; C:/Steam).
-Protected directories such as your Desktop, Program Files, etc may cause issues.

-> Completely delete & reinstall all old installations of Fallout New Vegas/3 including your My Games/FalloutNV & My Games/Fallout 3 folders
+>
+> Your Steam & Capital Punishment Install Folders at the Root of Your Harddrive (IE: C:/Capital Punishment & C:/Steam)
 :::

 :::info